-- English 101; Speech Communication 101, and a math course numbered 100 or above.
-(9 credit hours) - English 102 and a sophomore literature course (6 credit hours) - Laboratory Science (8 credit hours) chosen from Astronomy, Biology, Chemistry, Geology, Physics
+- English 101, Speech Communication 101, and a math course numbered 100 or above.
+(9 credit hours) - English 102 and a sophomore literature course.
+(6 credit hours)

-- Humanities (3 credit hours) to be chosen from Art 104, a foreign language, Humanities 101, Literature, Music 104, Philosophy 102, or Theatre 101. - Physical Education activity course (1 credit hour). - Behavioral Science (3 credit hours) to be chosen from Anthropology, Human Development, Psychology, or Sociology - History 101-102 (6 credit hours) and Government 201-202 (6 credit hours).
+- Laboratory Science (8 credit hours) chosen from Astronomy, Biology, Chemistry, Geology, Physical Science, or Physics.
+(For Astronomy to count as a lab science, the student must complete successfully Astronomy 101 in combination with 103 and Astronomy 102 in combination with 104.) - Humanities (3 credit hours) to be chosen from Art 104, a foreign language, Humanities 101, Literature, Music 104, Philosophy 102, or Theatre 101. - Physical Education activity course (1 credit hour). - Behavioral Science (3 credit hours) to be chosen from Anthropology, Human Development, Psychology, or Sociology. - History 101-102 (6 credit hours) and Government 201-202 (6 credit hours).
 Only three credit hours of history and three credit hours of government may be earned through credit by examination. - Business (3 credit hours) to be chosen from Business, Accounting, Management, Computer Information Systems, or Economics.
-Cooperative Work Experience courses may not be used to meet Common Learning degree requirements. - Electives (16-18 credit hours)...
+Cooperative Work Experience courses may not be used to meet Common Learning degree requirements. - Electives (16-18 credit hours).